ilaksono/shoppies-react-express/README.md

 ## Additional Features
 - autocomplete search
 - Chart shows top nominations and current results
+  - Types:
+    - #Votes vs Time -> for each film
+    - #Votes vs film-title -> for Top 5-10
 - trailer preview on each movie's details page